 In the first instance, we ask you to check our FAQs and any additional resources available on our website.
 However, we understand that you may still have questions that can not be answered from this information.
-Due to Covid-19, all of the team are currently working from home.
-We are still accepting enquiries by email to email@example.com but have also set up a dedicated voicemail to deal with any enquiries on 0141 353 4321.
+We do accept enquiries by email to email@example.com but have also set up a dedicated voicemail to deal with any enquiries on 0141 353 4321.
 We are a small team but try to respond to enquiries within 3 working days.

 The link to the online application form isn’t working.

 Before getting in touch, we would ask that you check your internet connection and firewall settings first and try opening the link in a different browser, such as Chrome or Firefox.
 If you are still experiencing problems let us know at firstname.lastname@example.org

 I’ve completed some of the online form but can’t send it right now.
 Can I save this and return to it later?